phqshy/quick-budget/README.md

 # quick-budget
 Budgeting app for Android API 30 and up

 Very, very work in progress.
-Core API functionality and home screen framework is the only features right now.
+Currently has API functionality, log in system, session IDs, payments, and an exchange rate.